nikithajl/sql_review_env/README.md

 This environment is difficult for agents because it tests multiple kinds of reasoning at once:

-- Semantic preservation: the rewritten SQL must still produce the intended result.
+- semantic preservation: the rewritten SQL must still produce the intended result
-- Security awareness: the agent must distinguish safe parameterization from insecure interpolation.
+- security awareness: the agent must distinguish safe parameterization from insecure interpolation
-- Performance reasoning: the agent must understand why a query is slow, not just that it is slow.
+- performance reasoning: the agent must understand why a query is slow, not just that it is slow
-- Feedback utilization: the agent must use structured grader feedback to improve over multiple steps.
+- feedback utilization: the agent must use structured grader feedback to improve over multiple steps
-- Cross-domain competence: correctness, security, and performance tasks require different solution patterns.
+- cross-domain competence: correctness, security, and performance tasks require different solution patterns

 The benchmark is designed to distinguish between queries that merely look plausible and queries that are actually correct, safe, and meaningfully improved.
 This makes it more realistic than single-mode SQL generation tasks.